-Some Hawaii residents warned to 'go now' as eruptions spread
+Hawaii eruptions spread, some residents warned to 'go now'

 Hawaii authorities asked lava watchers to keep away, saying, “This is not the time for sightseeing.”

-Reporting by Terray Sylvester, additional reporting by Bernie Woodall in Fort Lauderdale, Florida; writing by Andrew Hay; editing by Toby Chopra and Jonathan Oatis
+Reporting by Terray Sylvester, additional reporting by Bernie Woodall in Fort Lauderdale, Florida; Writing by Andrew Hay; Editing by Scott Malone and Jonathan Oatis